All Episodes

 I'm trying to meet and surpass the audience expectations.

-And you I am taking tomorrow off.
+And you, I am taking tomorrow off.

 I just announced that I'm taking tomorrow off.

-But it'd been long planned.
+But it had been long planned.

 I told the audience last week, have you forgotten?

-You guys get a day off tomorrow, you don't even know.
+You guys get a day off tomorrow.

 I'm doing this for the audience.